2.01.01 Network Firewall - Border Control

 Firewall Security Zones

-The firewall is segmented into zones, each with an assigned security level number relative to other zones.
-Devices are added to a specific zone based on who the user is, the protection needed for the device, and the required access to other network resources.
-For example, a student computer would be placed in a lower numbered zone than an admin machine, but a higher numbered zone than the Internet.
+The network is segmented into zones, each with an assigned purpose.
+Devices are added to a specific zone based on who the user is, the protection needed for the device or the data that resides on it, and the required access to other network resources.

 Border Router Access Control Lists (ACLs)